 John Wayne Gacy biography

-Gacy lured his victims to his home with the promise of construction work, eventually sexually assaulting, torturing and strangling them with rope.
-When he killed, he sometimes dressed as his alter ego, "Pogo the Clown."
+Gacy lured his victims to his home with the promise of construction work, and then captured, sexually assaulted and eventually strangled most of them with rope.
+When he killed, he sometimes dressed as his alter ego "Pogo the Clown."

 Question of Sanity

 Gacy's trial began on February 6, 1980, with a prosecution team headed by William Kunkle.

 With Gacy having confessed to the crimes, the arguments were focused on whether he could be declared insane and thus remitted to a state mental facility.
 Gacy had told police that the murders had been committed by an alternate personality, while mental health professionals testified for both sides about Gacy's mental state.

 Ultimately found guilty of committing 33 murders after a short jury deliberation, Gacy became known as one of the most vicious serial killers in U.S. history.
 He was sentenced to serve 12 death sentences and 21 natural life sentences.
 He was imprisoned at the Menard Correctional Center for almost a decade and a half, appealing the sentence and offering contradictory statements on the murders in interviews.
 Though he had confessed, Gacy later denied being guilty of the charges and had a 900 number set up with a 12-minute recorded statement of his innocence.
 He took up visual art as well, and his paintings were shown to the public via an exhibition at a Chicago gallery.

 With both anti–death penalty forces and those in favor of the execution making their opinions known, John Wayne Gacy died by lethal injection on May 10, 1994, at the Stateville Correctional Center in Crest Hill, Illinois.